carsten-langer/cloud-developer-capstone/README.md

 A function to return all recipe items for the user requesting it.
 The user id is extracted from the JWT token that is sent by the client.
-The function returns the list of recipe items using the recipe items model shown above.
+The function returns the list of recipe items using the recipe items model as shown above.

 ### `createRecipeItem`

 A function to create a new recipe item for the user requesting it.
 The user id is extracted from the JWT token that is sent by the client.
-The request must follow the creation request model shown above, which is enforced.
+The request must follow the creation request model as shown above, which is enforced.
 The answer contains the new recipe using the recipe item model as shown above.

 ### `updateRecipeItem`